neemakot/Evaluating-Explanations/README.md

 ## Reference

-If you use the dataset, please cite the paper as formatted below.
+If you use the code in this repository, please cite the paper as formatted below.

 ```
 @inproceedings{kotonya-toni-2024-evaluating-explanations,